 The Bible lists both positive and negative spiritual signs.
 In 2 Timothy 4:3–4 we discover that many people will follow false teachers.
-We see now an increase in cultic groups, heresy, deception and occultism, with many choosing to follow new age or pagan religions.
+We see now an increase in cultic groups, heresy, deception, and occultism, with many choosing to follow New Age or pagan religions.
 On the positive side, Joel 2:28–29 prophesies that there will be a great outpouring of the Holy Spirit.
-Joel’s prophecy was fulfilled on the Day of Pentecost (Acts 2:16), and we are still seeing the effects of that outpouring in revivals and Spirit-led Christian movements, worldwide preaching of the gospel message, and the emergence of Messianic Judaism.
+Joel’s prophecy was fulfilled on the Day of Pentecost (Acts 2:16), and we are still seeing the effects of that outpouring in revivals and Spirit-led Christian movements, and in the worldwide preaching of the gospel message.

 The fulfillment of some end-times prophecies seemed impossible until the advent of modern technology.
-Daniel 12:4 foretold an increase in knowledge.
 Some of the judgments in Revelation are more easily imagined in a nuclear age.
-In Revelation 13, the Antichrist will control commerce by forcing people to take the mark of the beast, and, given today’s advances in computer chip technology, the tools he will use may very well be here already.
-And through the internet, radio and television, the gospel can now be proclaimed to the entire world (Mark 13:10).
+In Revelation 13, the Antichrist is said to control commerce by forcing people to take the mark of the beast, and, given today’s advances in computer chip technology, the tools he will use may very well be here already.
+And through the internet, radio, and television, the gospel can now be proclaimed to the entire world (Mark 13:10).

 And there are political signs.
 The restoration of Israel to her land in 1948 is the single most impressive fulfilled prophecy proving that we live in the end times.
 At the turn of the 20th century, no one would have dreamed that Israel would be back in her land, let alone occupying Jerusalem.
 Jerusalem is definitely at the center of geopolitics and stands alone against many enemies; Zechariah 12:3 confirms this: “On that day, when all the nations of the earth are gathered against her, I will make Jerusalem an immovable rock for all the nations.
 All who try to move it will injure themselves.”
 Matthew 24:6–7 predicted that “nation will rise against nation, and kingdom against kingdom.”
 “Wars and rumors of wars” are definitely characteristic of this present age.